Adaptive In-conversation Team Building for Language Model Agents: Limitations

 \section{Limitations}

 The first limitation of our work is cost.
 A conversation involving the GPT-4 model costs more than a single-agent system.
 Although we have reduced the cost by decreasing the participant nested group chat agents, it still has a large conversation and profile as context input.
 The trade-off between performance and cost will become one of the possible future works for further exploration, like window context, conversation pruning, or conversation compression.
-Another limitation of our work is the lack of thinking about model diversity.
-In Table~\ref{tab:abla-backbone}, we have demonstrated that the model has task preference, which will influence the nested chat quality.
-However, before we go deep into the discussion of model preference, we should also notice that the current evaluation of LLM is not perfect.
-Data leaking is widespread in the pertaining process and will cause the misalignment between the test and real-world performance~\cite{gsm1k, xu2024benchmarking}.
+Another limitation of our work is the lack of thinking about model selection.
+We should also notice that the current evaluation of LLM is not perfect.
+Data leaking is widespread in the pertaining process and will cause the misalignment between the test and real-world performance~\citep{gsm1k, xu2024benchmarking}.
 Therefore, a comprehensive yet fair evaluation is important for us to further discuss the ability of model diversity.
+In this work, all agents are communicated under AutoGen with a highly customized communication framework.
+This limited us to generalize \Ours to other existing hand-crafted agents (i.e., absorb those fantastic agents into our agent library).
+Therefore, a universal agent communication protocol is important.